Florida Government Benefit Planning Attorneys

-At Chiumento Dwyer Hertel Grant, our knowledgeable Florida Medicaid and Senior Care planning attorneys have more than 40 years of experience helping families prepare to care for elderly relatives.
+At Chiumento Law, PLLC, our knowledgeable Florida Medicaid and Senior Care planning attorneys have more than 40 years of experience helping families prepare to care for elderly relatives.
 We have deep roots in Flagler and Volusia counties, and we take pride in making sure generation after generation is taken care of.
 Our skilled elder law attorneys can advise you on:

 - Smart strategies for legally protecting your assets and income when applying or qualifying for Medicaid

 - Advance planning you should be doing now to take advantage of Medicaid benefits later

 - Actions you can still take, even if you or your loved one is already in a nursing home

 If you and your family are facing the astronomical costs of full-time, long-term care for a loved one, our compassionate Medicaid planning attorneys are here to help.
 Let us show you how to make that care more affordable without sacrificing their legacy.
 Contact us today to get started.

 Many people think of Medicaid as the joint federal-state program that provides medical coverage to low-income people and families.
 However, Florida residents may also qualify for Medicaid to help cover nursing home room, board, and care.
 But there are still strict financial eligibility standards to qualify for this type of Medicaid.
 These include:

 - An income limit of $2,199 for an individual (or $4,398 for a couple in care)

 - An asset limit of $2,000 for an individual (or $3,000 for a couple in care)